vuolter/hono-compress/README.md

 If not defined, all the supported encodings are allowed based on the request header `Accept-Encoding` and will be used in their order of declaration.

-This option is available mainly to maintain compatibility with `hono/compress`, it's recommended to set the compression formats using `encodings` instead.
+This option is provided mainly to maintain compatibility with `hono/compress`, it's recommended to set the compression formats using `encodings` instead.

 #### encodings